BruceCanovas/supersurfel_fusion/README.md

 ### Run with rosbag or other RGB-D sensors ###

 To use SupersurfelFusion with other devices you just need to remap the `/camera_info`, `/image_color` and `/image_depth` topics in the supersurfel_fusion_rviz.launch to the topics published by your sensor or bagfile.
+The launch file is set assuming depth data in meter.
+If your depth is given in millimeter you will need to change the parameter `depth_scale` from 1.0 to 0.001.
 Then start your device on ROS with registered RGB-D stream, or play your rosbag and execute:
 ```
 $ roslaunch supersurfel_fusion supersurfel_fusion_rviz.launch
 ```